 Sustaining – Lasts with attention to maintenance and improvements

 — Also Look For —

-Our 14th year of the month-long Festival of Learning 2018 beginning May 1st!
+Our 14th year of the month-long Festival of Learning 2018 began May 1st!

-This year, many aspects will be online!
-We expect the festival to feature: an extensive online exhibit, ribbon cutting ceremony, a Grand Marshall, puppet shows, webinars, in-depth explorations and projects, descriptions of our process in facilitating children’s work, background on Learning Groups, parent testimonials, 21 public demonstrations, chat rooms, messaging with classrooms, and a professional exchange on the inquiry approach to learning and projects with early learning and development colleagues from around the San Francisco Bay Area.
+In 2018, many aspects of our program were online for the first time!
+The festival featured: an extensive online exhibit, ribbon cutting ceremony, a Grand Marshall, puppet shows, webinars, in-depth explorations and projects, descriptions of our process in facilitating children’s work, background on Learning Groups, parent testimonials, 21 public demonstrations, chat rooms, messaging with classrooms, and a professional exchange on the inquiry approach to learning and projects with early learning and development colleagues from around the San Francisco Bay Area.